 4.2 In accordance with Regulation 2(3) of the Funding and Valuation Regulations, some of the contributions paid in respect of members of the Career Average Scheme will be allocated to the Final Salary Scheme in order to cover transition costs (i.e. the cost of Final Salary Scheme benefits accrual, the cost of phasing contribution increases for Final Salary Scheme members, and the cost of providing survivor benefits in the Final Salary Scheme to a nominated cohabiting partner).
-The amount of contributions which shall be paid to the Final Salary Scheme rather than the Career Average Scheme from 1 January 2019 is equal to:
+The amount of contributions which shall be paid to the Final Salary Scheme rather than the Career Average Scheme from 1 January 2022 is equal to:

-- The cost of benefit accrual in the Final Salary Scheme (calculated based on the assumptions adopted for the latest completed valuation of the Final Salary Scheme) less the standard contributions paid to the Final Salary Scheme; plus - £840,000 per year over the period up to 31 December 2032.
+- The cost of benefit accrual in the Final Salary Scheme (calculated based on the assumptions adopted for the latest completed valuation of the Final Salary Scheme excluding the allowance for administration expenses) plus actual administration costs allocated to the Final Salary Scheme in accordance with paragraph 4.7 less the standard contributions paid to the Final Salary Scheme; plus - £840,000 per year over the period up to 31 December 2032.